flutter/website/src/docs/get-started/flutter-for/android-devs.md

 In Android, a LinearLayout is used to lay your widgets out linearly&mdash;either horizontally or vertically.
-In Flutter, use the Row widget or Column widget to achieve the same result.
+In Flutter, use the Row or Column widgets to achieve the same result.

 If you notice the two code samples are identical with the exception of the "Row" and "Column" widget.
 The children are the same and this feature can be